GLEIF-IT/reg-pilot-webapp/README.md

 This is the regulatory customer pilot webapp.
-It requires a signify extension to provide signed headers.
+It requires a signify enabled browser extension, like [this open source one](https://github.com/WebOfTrust/signify-browser-extension), to provide signed headers.
-When run in developer mode it uses hardcoded data.
+When run in developer mode it uses hardcoded data to test the UI.
-Otherwise it should be run with the reg-pilot-api and vlei-verifier (see the docker-compose)
+Otherwise it should configured to point to the [reg-pilot-api](https://github.com/GLEIF-IT/reg-pilot-api) which uses the (vlei-verifier)[https://github.com/2byrds/vlei-verifier] service.

 # Local development
 ## Build